Petito lawsuit reveals ‘wish list’ of witnesses sought to testify, including Laundries

 The Laundries, through their attorneys, have filed a motion to dismiss the lawsuit, claiming the allegations are “baseless.”
 The motion states “there are no more facts that could emerge that would bolster the plaintiff’s claim.”

-Bertolino maintains his clients were following his legal guidance and exercising their constitutional right to remain silent while Petito was missing in September.
-In the motion to dismiss, they argue silence “is what most people would and should do” in a situation such as Petito’s disappearance.
+Bertolino maintains that his clients followed his legal guidance and exercised their constitutional right to remain silent while Petito was missing in September.
+In the motion to dismiss, they argue silence “is what most people would and should do” in a situation like Petito’s disappearance.

 Petito and Schmidt attorney Pat Reilly previously told WFLA that the argument for the lawsuit’s dismissal is “outrageous and ridiculous.”